Irish people in Great Britain: Widnes

 Widnes became a boom town during the Industrial Revolution, having a successful chemical industry brought on by a factory opened in the town in 1847, which led to many Irish workers (among others from Wales, Poland and Lithuania) moving there for work.
 Further making Widnes advantageous for the Irish to move to was its close proximity to Liverpool.
 Since then, a large number of overspill from the neighbouring city of Liverpool have brought many more people of Irish descent to Widnes too, particularly in areas at the west end of the town such as Ditton and Hough Green, where overspill are still moved.

+Wigan

+Wigan, being almost equal distance from Liverpool and Manchester received high immigration rates of Irish people in the 1800s.
+The Wigan districts population doubled from 60,000 in 1841 to 120,000 in 1871 with the immigration of Irish to the town the biggest factor.
+The Irish mainly settled in the central areas of the town such as Scholes and Ince with the area around Belle Green Lane referred to as Irishtown.
+St Patrick's church in Scholes was built in 1847 on the back of huge swathes of Irish immigration.

+The local amateur rugby league club Wigan St Patricks has the Irish shamrock on the club badge with green and black being the club colours.

+The Wigan accent has even been affected by the great number of Irish coming to the town.
+The local word "moidered", known elsewhere as "mithered", is said to have derived from pronouncing the word mithered in an Irish accent.

 Wolverhampton

 Wolverhampton prospered during the Industrial Revolution, particularly having successful iron and locomotive industries, which attracted many Irish escaping the Great Famine.
-As well as this, Wolverhampton had a longstanding Roman Catholic community from as early as the 18th century, leading to the city sometimes being nicknamed 'Little Rome', which began to attract Irish to the city from an early stage.
+As well as this, Wolverhampton had a longstanding Roman Catholic community from as early as the 18th century, leading to the city sometimes being nicknamed "Little Rome", which began to attract Irish to the city from an early stage.